 I know, I know, the skin is the largest organ of the body and absorbs everything I put on it.
-I’ve heard and read the statistics on how much lipstick I’ll eat in a lifetime (loads, and apparently it often contains lead), and how my face absorbs 60% of what I slap on it.
+I’ve heard and read the statistics on how much lipstick I’ll eat in a lifetime (loads, and apparently it often contains lead), and how my face absorbs a lot of what I slap on it.
 All of this means, let’s not sugarcoat it, that I am basically a sponge for all sorts of shit.
 I know the data, and I know the ingredients I’m meant to avoid: dioxins, sulfates, phthalates (to start), I know that they’re all pathogens, and that they’re probably right this minute the cause of at least one allergy and likely some deep-gestating cancerous rumblings but here’s the thing… all the natural shampoos I’ve used have made my hair like straw and I really, really like Kerastase.
-What’s a girl to do when she is both vain and woke?
+What’s a girl to do when she is both vain and a worrywart?

 The thing about skincare is that it is more than vanity.
 Though your skin you discover what’s working in your environment, and in your diet.
 You can gauge whether you’re sleeping enough, drinking enough water, and whether you’re moving enough... through your skin you gain a sense of whether your body’s working as it should be, and when it is, your skin is rested, radiant, and healthy.
 When everything inside is in balance, then everything outside is in balance.
 I really do want to do right by my hardworking skin, but my transition to the natural end of the beauty spectrum has been a slow one, and it is still (clearly) an ongoing thing.